Dave864/A_star_search/README.md

 - Misplaced Tile
 - Manhattan Distance

-# How to Run
+## How to Run
-Currently there is no code.
+Currently there is no working code.

-# Known Bugs and Errors
+## Known Bugs and Errors
-There is no code
+There is no working code